GIHOC Distilleries: Management

 In January 2025, President John Dramani Mahama removed then-Managing Director Maxwell Kofi Jumah from office following internal investigations and public controversy.
 Jumah was later arrested and questioned by the Ghana Police CID for alleged misappropriation of company assets and unauthorized sale of vehicles belonging to GIHOC.

 Jones Borteye Applerh was appointed Acting CEO in February 2025 to oversee reforms and modernization of the company.

 Operations

-GIHOC operates across all 16 regions of Ghana and has expanded its distribution reach into Liberia, Nigeria, and Côte d’Ivoire.
+GIHOC operates across all 16 regions of Ghana and has expanded its distribution reach into Liberia, Nigeria, and Ivory Coast.
 The company produces a wide range of alcoholic beverages including gin, bitters, brandy, and liqueurs.
 Some notable brands include Castle Bridge Gin, Mandingo Bitters, Herb Afrik, and Chevalier Brandy.

 In 2025, the Government of Ghana announced plans to revamp GIHOC through modernization of its machinery, infrastructure, and export-oriented operations under the African Continental Free Trade Area (AfCFTA) program.

 Controversy

 In mid-2025, GIHOC filed a complaint against former Managing Director Maxwell Kofi Jumah for allegedly transferring company vehicles without authorization.
 Police recovered three GIHOC-owned vehicles from his possession.

+In April 2026, Jumah was arrested by the Economic and Organised Crime Office.
+This was reported as part of an ongoing investigation into alleged financial irregularities.